jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 and test for this special handle, or special value.
 However,
-the binary operation itself must raise a Python ``NotImplementedError``, if neither argument type knows what to do.
+the binary operation itself must raise a Python ``NotImplementedError``, if neither operand type knows what to do.
 The strategy is to turn everything into ``NoSuchMethodException``, within the finding and invoking section, then convert that to an appropriate exception